Lege19/newc/README.md

 Structs in newc will be the same as structs in Rust.

 Tuples however will be declared with `tuple Name { T1, T2, T3 }`.
-This will be much easier to parse and means that all types in newc are defined as `keyword Name { ... }` (yay consistency).
+This will be easier to parse and means that all types in newc are defined as `keyword Name { ... }` (yay consistency).

 #### Anonymous/Inline Types